 1. Decide whether Personal Brand or Commercial Brand

-There are only two types of domain names – one that represents a personal brand while another that represents a commercial brand.
+There are only two types of domain names – one that represents a personal brand, while another that represents a commercial brand.
 A personal brand is the one that represents you and promotes you, however, a commercial brand is the one that represents your commercial business.
-For example, Amazon.com is a commercial brand which represents one of the largest e-commerce stores while RahulDubeyOnline.com is a personal brand that represents the personal brand of a person.
+For example, Amazon.com is a commercial brand that represents one of the largest e-commerce stores while RahulDubeyOnline.com is a personal brand that represents the personal brand of a person.

 The very first thing you need to decide for domain name selection is what you want to achieve from your domain name.
-If you are thinking of building your personal brand and selling your service online, choose the personal brand name like yourname.com.
+If you are thinking of building your personal brand and selling your service online, choose a personal brand name like yourname.com.

-However, if you don’t want your personal brand to shine out and focus on the commercial part only go with the commercial domain name like yourbusinessname.com.
+However, if you don’t want your personal brand to shine out and focus on the commercial part, only go with the commercial domain name like yourbusinessname.com.
 Of course, you’ll still be able to sell your products and services online, but your focus will be less on your personal brand.